cseanburns/personal_knowledge_mgmt/lecturetranscripts/README.md

 ## In progress

-These are currently work in progress files:
+These are currently work in progress files
+(that will at least need polishing):

 - 0-canvas-syllabus.md
 - 1-sources_information.md